Urge your members of Congress to support bipartisan legislation that would raise arbitrary MBL restrictions.

 NAFCU has a strong history of supporting credit union member business lending and has testified before the Senate Banking and House Financial Services Committees on the importance of this issue.
 NAFCU would also support alternatives to a straight member business lending cap lift such as raising the minimum loan amount that would count against the member business lending cap.

-You may be assured that NAFCU is committed to pursuing all legislative avenues to maximize the possibility of this issue being considered moving forward.
+We are committed to pursuing all legislative avenues to maximize the possibility of this issue being considered moving forward.

 5-12-2014 NAFCU's Letter to the House in Support of Member Business Lending (H.R.
 688)